mlin6436/book-notes/getting-to-yes/README.md

 > You can be just as hard in talking about your interests as any negotiator can be in talking about his position.
 In fact, it is usually advisable to be hard.
 It may not be wise to commit yourself to your position, but it is wise to commit yourself to your interests.
 This is the place in a negotiation to spend your aggressive energies.
 The other side, being concerned with their own interests, will tend to have overly optimistic expectations of the range of possible agreements.
 Often the wisest solutions, those that produce the maximum gain for you at the minimum cost to the other side, are produced only by strongly advocating your interests.
 Two negotiators, each pushing hard for their interests, will often stimulate each other's creativity in thinking up mutually advantageous solutions.

 > Negotiating hard for your interests does not mean being closed to the other side's point of view.
 Quite the contrary.
 You can hardly expect the other side to listen to your interests and discuss the options you suggest if you don't take their interests into account and show yourself to be open to their suggestions.
 Successful negotiation requires being both firm and open.

+### Chapter 4

+> Even apart from a shared interest in averting joint loss, there almost always exists the possibility of joint gain.
+This may take the form of developing a mutually advantageous re- lationship, or of satisfying the interests of each side with a creative solution.

+> If dovetailing had to be summed up in one sentence, it would be: Look for items that are of low cost to you and high benefit to them, and vice versa.
+Differences in interests, priorities, beliefs, forecasts, and attitudes toward risk all make dovetailing possible.
+A negotiator's motto could be "Vive la difference!"

 ## 📖 Reading Log